ethanjurman/turbo-inputs/README.md

 // Comments are ignored and are described using two forward slashes "//".
 // Use them at your leisure!

+// Adding a move
+//
+// An example of a Ryu's Tatsumaki (Hurricane Kick) is shown below:

+special:Tatsumaki:(air).214.k

+// "special"     is the type
+// "Tatsumaki"   is the name
+// "(air).214.k" is the input: air (optional), quarter circle back, kick

+// Adding a type
+//
+// An example of a level 3 super is shown below:

+level3 -> type:#f55:requires 3 bars
+level3 -> type::requires 3 bars
+aIsm -> type::A-ISM
+xIsm -> type::X-ISM
+zIsm -> type::Z-ISM

+special.aIsm.xIsm:Switch to Crane Style:3kx

+// "#f55"             is the color of the type
+// "requires 3 bars"  is the notes of the type

 // Adding a custom button
 //
 // You get Kick "k" and Punch "p" for free, anything else you'll have to define.